tscopp/resume.scoppetta.net/index.md

 - Responsible for high level capacity planning, vision, and team direction
 - Deployed and maintained centralized monitoring, logging, and alerting infrastructure
 - Deployed and maintained configuration versioning and automatic deployment systems

+## Engineering Lead, Virtualization & Automation :: University of California at Berkeley
+#### 2012 – 2014
+Responsible for team cuture, development process, and hiring Responsible for the integration and utilization of DevOps practices and procedures Responsible for high level capacity planning, vision, and team direction Deployed and maintained centralized monitoring, logging, and alerting infrastructure Deployed and maintained configuration versioning and automatic deployment systems

 ## Technical Resident :: Google
 #### 2010 – 2012